-The year 2017 will again be a very auspicious one for Karma Berchen Ling and its International Sangha: Under the spiritual guidance of Lama Chogdrup Dorje, we will build all 8 non-tantric stupas in one place.
+The year 2017 was a very auspicious one for Karma Berchen Ling and its International Sangha: Under the spiritual guidance of Lama Chogdrup Dorje, we built all 8 non-tantric stupas in one place.

-Everyone is invited to participate in preparation, construction and inauguration – and to share the blessing.
+Everyone was invited to participate in preparation, construction and inauguration – and to share the blessing.

 The Meaning of the 8 Stupas